1861 United States Senate election in New York: Candidates

 Though Seward was no longer a factor in the election, his political patron Thurlow Weed expected to control the outcome.
 His preferred candidate was William Evarts, a leading member of the New York City bar who had chaired the New York delegation at the 1860 Republican National Convention.
 However, Evarts was opposed by Horace Greeley, the influential editor of the New York Tribune who had joined Weed and Seward to control the Whig and Republican parties in the state for the past several years.
 A third candidate in the race, Ira Harris, held himself out at Weed's disposal in case Evarts could not be elected.

 Caucus results

 After weeks of canvassing, formal ballots were held in which Greeley and Evarts exchanged the lead as Harris slipped behind.
 On the ninth ballot, when it appeared Greeley would win the nomination (and thus the election), Weed ordered the Evarts men to vote for Harris.

-Greeley fell short of a majority on the ninth ballot, and on the tenth, Harirs was nominated.
+Greeley fell short of a majority on the ninth ballot, and on the tenth, Harris was nominated.